September 20, 2019 Argo Shakedown Run (25 Photos)

 5.

-4. I did manage to get the beast stuck going slow in some particularly slimy mud but my newly rebuilt WARN winch had me out with ease.
+4. I did manage to get the beast stuck going slow in some particularly slimy mud but my newly rebuilt WARN winch had me pulled out with ease.

 3.